Crime & Military

 Through exclusive archives of the Afghan guerilla and the testimony of the local Soviet former commander in chief, this film unveils the full story of a war that marked the beginning of the fall of the USSR.

 THE TRUE STORY OF THE GREAT ESCAPE [52’]

 Winter 1944.
 In Nazi Germany, 76 pilots - British, Canadians, Norwegians and French – who were held in a Luftwaffe prison camp, escaped.
 The tunnel used for their flight was built in the greatest secrecy, right under the nose of their German guards.

-Among the witnesses of this documentary, Jack Lyon, one of the last survivors of this adventure.
+Among the witnesses in this film is Jack Lyon, one of the last survivors of this incredible adventure.

 USA: JUSTICE FOR SALE [52’]

 On Super Sunday, many states not only vote to choose a candidate for the White House, but also to pick 2 judges for the State’s Supreme Court, like in Arkansas.
 From clear conflicts of interest to proven instances of corruption, the elected judges have been mired in scandal.